MicrosoftDocs/azure-docs/articles/active-directory/users-groups-roles/groups-dynamic-tutorial.md

 This feature requires one Azure AD Premium license for you as the gobal administrator of the tenant.
 If you don't have one, in Azure AD, select **Licenses** > **Products** > **Try/Buy**.

 You're not required to assign licenses to the users for them to be members in dynamic groups.
 You only need the minimum number of available Azure AD Premium P1 licenses in the tenant to cover all such users.

 ## Create a group of guest users

+First, you'll create a group for your guest users who all are from a single partner company.
+They need special licensing, so it's often more efficient to create a group for this purpose.

 1. Sign in to the Azure portal (https://portal.azure.com) with an account that is the gobal administrator for your tenant.
 2. Select **Azure Active Directory** > **Groups** > **New group**.